 Growing up on Oakwood Avenue in the Riverview neighborhood in Winnipeg, young Douglas had his own interests, and they were about neither politics nor clanhood.
 While both politics and genealogy as endeavors tend to be geared towards solitude and quiet time studying manuscripts, Douglas saw manuscripts in a different light.
 From a very young age the precocious boy displayed an attraction towards dramatics, towards the craft of the stage.

-His parents recognized his talents early on, and at their behest he began studying at the Jean Campbell School of Speech Correction and Dramatic Art on Garwood Avenue in Fort Rouge.
+His parents - Glaswegians James, a rail-yard switchman, and Mary, a nurse - recognized his talents early on, and at their behest he began studying at the Jean Campbell School of Speech Correction and Dramatic Art on Garwood Avenue in Fort Rouge.
 It was a Winnipeg drama and elocution school founded in 1920, and ran by Mary Pearl Craw, who at the time of founding still went by her maiden-name Rice, and her mentor Jean Campbell, who also was director of speech and dramatic art at St. Mary's all-girl catholic academy.
 Jean Campbell had herself been mentored by Jean Alexander, renowned speaker and writer, whose books were sold all over Canada.
 In fact Alexander and Campbell had been on tours together crisscrossing the country.
 So when other boys were playing scrub baseball on corner lots, Doug was trotting off to speech lessons.
 He learned voice production, breath control, the phrasing of lines and an easy familiarity with a dozen different accents.
 His first teacher at the elocution school was co-founder Pearl Craw.
 Pearl was always proud of the fact she was the one who had taught “young Douglas public speaking.”